Integrable Wilson loops in ABJM: a $Y$-system computation of the cusp anomalous dimension: Introduction

 In the case of the ${\cal N}=4$ sYM theory, the integrability of insertions within Wilson loops was successfully applied to the computation of the cusp anomalous dimension via a Boundary Thermodynamic Bethe Ansatz (BTBA) in \cite{Correa:2012hh,Drukker:2012de}.
 In this paper we will extend these ideas to compute the cusp anomalous dimension $\Gamma_{\rm cusp}$ of ABJM.
 More precisely, we will take a Wilson loop with a cusp and we will consider the insertion of a spin-chain vacuum at the position of the cusp.
 We will propose a $Y$-system of equations and we will compute from it the finite-size correction to the corresponding vacuum energy as a function of its length.
 Eventually, the cusp anomalous dimension is obtained by evaluating the vacuum energy when its length is taken to be zero.
 As a verification of our proposal, we will show that it consistently reproduces the one-loop value of $\Gamma_{\rm cusp}$.
 In the small cusp angle limit, $\Gamma_{\rm cusp}$ gives the bremmstrahlung function.
 Thus, if the $Y$-system equations that we propose could be exactly solved in this limit, it would provide a direct derivation of the interpolating function $h(\lambda)$ of ABJM.

 The paper is organized as follows.
 We begin in Section \ref{sec: review spin chains} with a short overview of the main features of integrable spin chains in ABJM, and in Section \ref{review WL} we review the properties of the 1/2 BPS Wilson loop of ABJM.
 In Section \ref{sec: open spin chain} we discuss the construction of integrable open spin chains to describe the anomalous dimensions of operators inserted within the 1/2 BPS Wilson loop of ABJM.
 Section \ref{sec: crossing} is devoted to the computation of the boundary dressing phases that describe the reflection of magnons in the open spin chain.
 In Section \ref{sec: Gamma cusp} we give our proposal for the $Y$-system and BTBA equations that describe the finite-size corrections to the vacuum energy of the cusped Wilson line of ABJM, and we use such equations to reproduce the one-loop cusp anomalous dimension of ABJM from a leading-order finite-size correction.
 Finally, we give our conclusions in Section \ref{sec: conclusions}.
-We include three Appendices that complement the results presented in the main body of the paper.
+We include two Appendices that complement the results presented in the main body of the paper.
 In Appendix \ref{app: ABJM conventions} we give our conventions for the ABJM theory, while in Appendix \ref{app: String theory description} we propose a dual string for the vacuum state of the open spin chain.
-Finally, in Appendix \ref{app: fusion rules} we compute the dressing phases of bound-state magnons in the mirror theory.